-- 112. There shall be inserted in every written contract a clause empowering the Commissioner to cancel the contract and to recover from the contractor the amount of any loss resulting from such cancellation, if: - (a) the contractor shall have offered or given or agreed to give to any person any gift or consideration of any kind as an inducement or reward: - for doing or forbearing to do or for having done or forborne to do any action in relation to the obtaining or execution of the contract or any other contract with the Commissioner; or - (ii) for showing or forbearing to show favour or disfavour to any person in relation to the contract or any other contract with the Commissioner; or - (iii) if the like acts shall have been done by any persons employed by him/her or acting on his behalf whether with or without the knowledge of the contractor; or - (b) in relation to any contract with the Commissioner, the contractor or any person employed by him/her or acting on his behalf shall have committed any offence under the Prevention of Corruption Acts or shall have given any fee or reward the receipt of which is an offence under Section 117(2) of the Local Government Act 1972. - 113.
-Where a Contractor is failing to provide the agreed service evidence shall be required in order to terminate the agreement. - 114 Should a contract no longer be required, written notification shall be given to the Procurement Department who shall in turn notify the Commissioner, CFO (PCC) and CFO (Chief Constable). - 115.
+- 115. There shall be inserted in every written contract a clause empowering the PCC to cancel the contract and to recover from the contractor the amount of any loss resulting from such cancellation, if: - (a) the contractor shall have offered or given or agreed to give to any person any gift or consideration of any kind as an inducement or reward: - for doing or forbearing to do or for having done or forborne to do any action in relation to the obtaining or execution of the contract or any other contract with the PCC; or - (ii) for showing or forbearing to show favour or disfavour to any person in relation to the contract or any other contract with the PCC; or - (iii) if the like acts shall have been done by any persons employed by him/her or acting on his/her behalf whether with or without the knowledge of the contractor; or - (b) in relation to any contract with the PCC, the contractor or any person employed by him/her or acting on his/her behalf shall have committed any offence under the Prevention of Corruption Acts 1889 1916; or shall have given any fee or reward the receipt of which is an offence under Section 117(2) of the Local Government Act 1972. - 116.
+Where a Contractor is failing to provide the agreed service evidence shall be required in order to terminate the agreement. - 117.
+Escalation processes include reporting any defaults during the Contract Review Meetings which should include Procurement representation. - 118.
+Should a contract no longer be required, written notification shall be given to the Procurement Department who shall in turn notify the PCC, CFO (PCC) and CFO (CC). - 119.
 Consideration shall be given to notice periods and consequences of early termination where applied.